Felipe1995c/Employee-payroll-tracker/README.md

 ## Getting Started

-Head to my website and click on the button to start adding the employees' first name, last name, and salary.
+Head to my website [Payroll tracker](https://felipe1995c.github.io/Employee-payroll-tracker/) and click on the button to start adding the employees' first name, last name, and salary.
 After you are finished adding all the employees and their salaries, a random employee will be selected and the average  salary will be displayed.
 If you refresh the page you can start all over.
 Enjoy!